mave/mave-ios-sdk/README.md

-Unfortunately, Mave the service has shut down as of Dec 2015.
+Mave the service has shut down as of Dec 2015.

-This library is still functional as a stand-alone invite or share page, but the Mave-provided services such as as SMS invite delivery, the stats dashboard, and suggested invites are no longer available.
+This library is still functional as a stand-alone invite or share page, but the Mave-provided services such as SMS invite delivery, the stats dashboard, and suggested invites are no longer available.

 The code is now open-source under an MIT license, so feel free to use it as you please.